2023 Solar Incentives Guide for Somers, NY - Tax Credits & Rebates

 EcoWatch's Somers, NY Solar Incentives FAQs

-How much will a solar system save me annually on my electric bill in Somers?
+How much will a solar system save me on my electric bill in Somers annually?

 To find a top-rated solar panel installer, check out our guide to Somers' top solar panel companies.

-You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Be sure to talk through your ideas with your local Somers solar installation expert.
-They can help you plan your project and give you an understanding of various incentives that you might or might not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Make sure you go over your ideas with your local Somers solar installation expert.
+They can help you with the plan for your project and also help you understand the various incentives that you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.